 *personal care providers are also called personal support workers, health care aides, and other titles depending on the province or territory.

 Role of an Employer Partner

-You will receive a $5,000 wage subsidy per student.
+You will receive up to a $5,000 wage subsidy per student.
 Students will assist your staff in the day-to-day activities of your facility, allowing your health-care team to focus on providing care.
 These students will have the opportunity to learn more about working in the sector and will become a new pool of candidates for filling future staffing needs.